Concordia University Wisconsin: Student life

-Clubs and organizations

 The university has more than 70 student organizations in various fields of interest.

-Student government

-CUW's student government association (SGA) oversees all student organizations on campus.
+CUW's Student Government Association (SGA) oversees all student organizations on campus.
 It is made up of resident senators from each dormitory, commuter senators who live off-campus, organization senators who represent campus organizations, and the executive board.
 SGA receives its funding from the $40 Student Government Program fee that full-time students pay.
 SGA works with the students, faculty, campus ministry, and the administration to represent the students in all aspects of life at Concordia.

-Campus activities

 The CUW Campus Activities Board coordinates, markets, and facilitates activities for the entire campus throughout the year.
 These events include Homecoming, An Evening at the Lounge, Casino Night, Winterfest, and many new and traditional events.

-LGBT prohibition

-Concordia policy for students prohibits same-sex marriage, same-sex sexual contact, and all sex outside of marriage.
-The LCMS regards homosexuality as sinful.
-A pre-seminary student who came out of the closet as gay during his junior year was told by the university that he had no future in the Lutheran church (the LCMS does not ordain homosexual people as ministers).
+CUW's student policy prohibits same-sex marriage, same-sex sexual contact, and all sex outside of marriage.
+The LCMS regards homosexuality, homosexual thoughts, and homosexual actions as sinful.
+A pre-seminary student who came out as gay during his junior year was told by the university that he had no future in the Lutheran church (the LCMS does not ordain homosexual people as ministers).